+The entity into which the file is imported can be in another EMS system or in the same EMS system.
 The EMS also enables operators to export an entity's entire parameters provisioning screen as a printable and easily readable file.
 This file is in readable txt format.